JamieMartin3/Emulating-Cosmological-Observables-with-Neural-Networks/README.md

 # Emulating-Cosmological-Observables-with-Neural-Networks

-This project develops my Master's project to emualte more high quality cosmological observables.
+This project develops my Master's project to emulate more cosmological observables to higher quality.

-This will contain a set of neural networks (MLP architecture) in JAX for rapid emulation of comsological observables.
+This will contain a set of neural networks (MLP architecture) in JAX for rapid emulation of comsological observables for use in cosmological parameter inference.
 The observables that are emulated are:
 # Emulated Observables
 - Linear matter power spectrum
 - Nonlinear matter power spectrum